 CV | Email | Webpage Ph: (604) 822-9647

-Elizabeth Jones, MSW, RSW, BSW Program Chair, joined the faculty as a fulltime instructor in 2009, after more than 20 years teaching sessionally and part-time at the graduate and undergraduate levels.
-She has taught: child welfare, leadership and management, adult education in social work, practice theory basic and advanced, communication skills basic and advanced, and integrative seminar basic, advanced, and Web CT.
+Elizabeth Jones, MSW, RSW, Senior Instructor, joined the faculty as a full time instructor in 2009, after more than 20 years teaching practice courses sessionally and part time at the graduate and undergraduate levels.
+She has taught: child welfare, leadership and management, adult education in social work, practice theory basic and advanced, communication skills basic and advanced, and integrative seminar, basic, advanced, and online.
+Currently, she is chair of the BSW Program.
 She has also taught at Capilano University in North Vancouver, University of the Fraser Valley, and the Justice Institute of BC.
-Elizabeth is the current chair of the BSW Curriculum and Field Committee.
+Elizabeth received 2 nominations for the Killam teaching award of excellence in 2000 and 2001.